rzeldent/esp32-smartdisplay/README.md

 ### void smartdisplay_tft_set_backlight(uint16_t duty)

 Set the brightness of the backlight display.
-The resolution is 12 bit so 0-1023.
+The resolution is 12 bit so valid values are from 0-1023.

 ## Version history

 - November 2023
+  - Major version update: 2.0.0
-  - Rewrote library to also support the new ESP32-S3 panels
+  - Rewrote library to also support the new ESP32-S3 panels and new esp_lcd interface
 - October 2023
   - Added support for esp32_8048S034N/C
   - Added option for flipped/mirrored TFT's